 To make your email cover letter impactful, it’s crucial to go beyond generic claims and highlight measurable achievements and results.
 Instead of merely stating your capabilities, provide concrete evidence of your past successes.

-This approach not only captures the attention of recruiters but also reinforces your qualifications and sets you apart from other candidates who rely solely on vague statements.
+This approach not only captures the attention of recruiters but also reinforces your qualifications and sets you apart from candidates who rely solely on vague statements.

 Providing Evidence Or Examples To Support Claims